adap/flower/doc/source/how-to-configure-clients.rst

-Configure clients
+Configure Clients
 =================

-Along with model parameters, Flower can send configuration values to clients.
-Configuration values can be used for various purposes.
-They are, for example, a popular way to control client-side hyperparameters from the server.
+Flower provides the ability to send configuration values to clients, allowing server-side control over client behavior.
+This feature enables flexible and dynamic adjustment of client-side hyperparameters, improving collaboration and experimentation.

 Configuration values
 --------------------

-Configuration values are represented as a dictionary with ``str`` keys and values of type ``bool``, ``bytes``, ``double`` (64-bit precision float), ``int``, or ``str`` (or equivalent types in different languages).
+Configuration values are represented as a dictionary with ``str`` keys and values of type ``bool``, ``bytes``, ``float``, ``int``, or ``str`` (or equivalent types in different languages).
 Here is an example of a configuration dictionary in Python:

 .. code-block:: python